elinordula/Customer-Churn-Predictor/README.md

 Type of contract (monthly, yearly, etc.)

-And more…
+And more

 The target column is Churn, which indicates whether the customer has left the company.

 Features Used in the Prediction
-The current model uses the following features from the dataset for making predictions:
+The current model uses the following features for making predictions:

 gender (0 = Female, 1 = Male)